s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ```
     put32(AUX_MU_CNTL_REG,3);               //Finaly, enable transmitter and receiver
 ```
-After this line is executed mini UART device is ready for work!
+After this line is executed the Mini UART is ready for work!

 ### Sending data using the Mini UART